JuliaData/DataFrames.jl/docs/src/man/manipulation_functions.md

-# Data Frame Manipulation Functions
+# A Gentle Introduction to Data Frame Manipulation Functions

 The seven functions below can be used to manipulate data frames by applying operations to them.
+This section of the documentation aims to methodically build understanding of these functions and their possible arguments by reinforcing foundational concepts and slowly increasing complexity.

 The functions without a `!` in their name will create a new data frame based on the source data frame,